IIIF/api/source/auth/2.0/probe.md

 The access service will typically set any required cookie(s) during the user's interaction with the content server, so that when the client then makes image requests to the content server, the requests will succeed.
 The client has no knowledge of what the user does at the access service, and it cannot see any cookies set for the content domain during the user's interaction there.
 The browser may be redirected one or more times (e.g., through a single sign on flow) but this is invisible to the client application.
 The final response in the opened tab _SHOULD_ contain JavaScript that will attempt to close the tab, in order to trigger the next step in the workflow.

 The access service is not required to set a cookie.
 Many authorisation mechanisms are possible; it may be that access to content resources will be determined by other aspects of the request.
 In some scenarios, what happens at the access service may have no affect on subsequent steps, but the client does not know this and should always follow the same flow.
-For example, if the __aspect of the request__ used by the server to determine access is IP address range, the client already has this aspect of the request and doesn't need to acquire it through interaction with an access service.
+For example, if the __authorizing aspect__ used by the server to determine access is IP address range, the client already has this __authorizing aspect__ and doesn't need to acquire it through interaction with an access service.
 The client doesn't know this, though, so always follows the same flow.

 __Warning__<br/>
 This IP address example is easy to understand but contrived because the External pattern (see below) would be more appropriate.
 Other `interactive` flows may not set a cookie but might do something else, e.g., log a browser fingerprint or IP after some interaction.
 The interactive pattern is also this spec's defence mechanism and/or extension point for future third-party-cookie replacement strategies; the user does _something_ here that allows later steps to be trusted.